 If you’re already using PocketSuite, here’s how to set up estimates.

-If you’re not yet using PocketSuite, check out the free plan to send your first estimate effortlessly.
+If you’re not yet using PocketSuite, check out our free trial to send your first estimate effortlessly.

 Like this article?
 You’ll love these articles: